milvus-io/milvus/docs/design_docs/milvus_proto.md

   // The collection name in milvus.
 (Required) string collection_name = 3;

-  // The partition name you want to create.
+  // The name of the partition to be created.
 (Required) string partition_name = 4;
 }
 ```